DPCN-US/www/content/support.md

 Tier | Cost | Benefit
 ---- |---- | ------
-Supporter | $1/month | Access to exclusive news and updates not released to the general public.
+Supporter | $1/month | Access to exclusive news and updates not yet released to the general public.
 Private Contact | $5/month | Add your callsign and name to the contact list of all radios on the system.
 Local Talkgroup | $10/month | Add a dedicated talkgroup to one repeater on the system.
 Recommended for smaller organizations with membership within range of a single repeater.
 Wide Talkgroup | $20/month | Add a dedicated talkgroup to all repeaters on the system.
 Recommended  for regional organizations with distributed membership.
 Zone | $50/month | Add a dedicated zone with multiple talkgroups.
 Talkgroups can be local or wide.
 Recommended for large organizations with multiple sub-organizations.
 Codeplug | $100/month | Get a dedicated codeplug, with all zones, channels, and contacts specified by you.
 This represents a substantial investment of time by system engineers.

-Your patronage helps support system maintenance and expansion.
+Your patronage helps support system maintenance and expansion and is greatly appreciated.